 Bayada provides clinical care and in-home support services for children and adults of all ages, including seniors with complex care needs.
 The company has been at the forefront of the home health care movement since 1975 — working to give people greater access to high-quality care to help them live safely at home.
 BAYADA partnered with Dina to enhance care management, coordination and transitions for providers, patients and family members, with the goal of improved care outcomes.

 - Client: BAYADA Home Health Care

-- Services: Dina provided a platform to deliver real-time communication within the BAYADA network and with other high-performing partners.
+- Services: Dina provided a care coordination platform to deliver real-time communication within the BAYADA network and with other high-performing partners.